project-zot/project-zot.github.io/docs/articles/retention.md

 For repositories having names starting with `a/infra/` and `a/prod/`:
 - These repositories are under a separate subpath, with an entirely different retention configuration.
 - Artifacts referring to missing images will be retained.
-- Untagged images pushed more than 24h ago will be deleted by default, as `deleteUntagged` is not specified and the default value for `delay` is 24h.
+- Untagged images pushed more than 1h ago will be deleted by default, as `deleteUntagged` is not specified and the default value for `delay` is `gcDelay`.
+In the case of this subpath `gcDelay` has the default value 1h.

 For the rest of repositories, all of them matching `**`:
 - Artifacts pushed more than 24h ago (`delay`) referring to missing images will be deleted.